chevestong/anthyphairesis/README.md

 # Rediscovering the Euclidean Algorithm
 *A Cognitive and Material Pathway to Recursive Division*

+This project explores the cognitive origins of the Euclidean algorithm, tracing its development from embodied group-splitting to recursive abstraction.
+It is intended for students, educators, and researchers in mathematics education, history of math, and cognitive science.

 This repository contains the full LaTeX source and compiled PDF of an exploratory paper by Stephen Chong titled:

 **“Rediscovering the Euclidean Algorithm: From Embodied Group-Splitting to Abstract Recursion”**